The Symbol Design Process

 To identify if or which visual stereotypes exist concerning a specific message, people are asked to draw sketches of what they imagine.
 Krampen called this procedure Production Method, Zender calls it DrawIt.

-This method can provide designers relevant insight on how to proceed: If most drawings are consistent and have the same essential features there is a good chance for reaching a comprehensable pictogram.
+This method can provide designers relevant insight on how to proceed: If most drawings are consistent and have the same essential features there is a good chance for reaching a comprehensible pictogram.
 When there are many differing visual features or people do not produce anything, it might get complicated to find a well performing concept.

 Further reading: